HamdiMokni/PaperLite/README.md

 python main.py ./pdfs_to_compress -o ./compressed -d 150 -p a4
 ```

+### Handling Large Files

+Large PDFs may require more time to compress.
+To avoid interruptions, disable the
+timeout with `-t 0` so Ghostscript can run without a limit.
+The program will
+automatically move on to the next file if an error occurs.

 ### Build an Executable

 If you need a standalone executable, install PyInstaller and build: